 A current Notice of Assessment (NOA) from Canada Revenue Agency

-A current Notice of Assessment (NOA) from Revenue Canada for each adult (household) contributor that shows net income (line 23600) or Canada Child Benefit (CCB) notice statement that shows net family income.
+A current Notice of Assessment (NOA) or Canada Child Benefit (CCB) from Canada Revenue Agency for each adult (household) contributor that shows net income (line 23600) or Canada Child Benefit (CCB) notice statement that shows net family income.
 (T4 slips, T1 summaries or pay stubs will NOT be accepted).

 For Private Assessments you also need: